Shoot Prep Guide!

-- A few different clothing options as you never know how things will translate in camera.
-We will discuss your options once you arrive and we will likely have you try on a few different things.
-Bringing too many options is far better than not enough and we will gladly help you make the final decision.
+Next, plan your wardrobe.
+Bring a few different clothing options as you never know how things will translate in camera.
+We will discuss your options once you arrive and I will likely have you try on a few different things to see what translates the best in camera.

-- Layers = essential.
+Layers are essential.
 More often than not, a layer can really round out the image.
 A jacket, blazer, scarf, etc is recommended.
-If you are unsure if it will work, let’s talk it out.
+If you are unsure if it will work, just bring it, we’ll decide together.